Tag Archive for: 8th Centenary

 Written by Caroline Fabre-Rousseau, *Elles venaient d’Orembourg* ( published by Éditions Chèvre-feuille étoilée and available in February 2020 for €17) tells the story of two Russian women who came to study medicine in Montpellier in the late 19th century: Glafira Zigelmann and Raïssa Lesk Kessek.

-Finally, “A Century of Radiology in Montpellier,” co-authored by Professors Jean-Louis Lamarque, Jean-Paul Sénac, and Dr. Elysé Lopez and published by Éditions Mimosa Montpellier, will be available in February 2020 for €35.
-It traces the history of electro-radiology through to medical imaging in Montpellier, from its origins in 1896 through to the 2000s.
-In this book,youwill find both the grand history, richly illustrated by those who shaped it, and the personal stories, told through images and anecdotes by those who lived through it.
+Finally, *A Century of Radiology in Montpellier*, co-authored by Professors Jean-Louis Lamarque, Jean-Paul Sénac, and Dr. Elysé Lopez and published by Éditions Mimosa Montpellier, will be available in February 2020 for €35.
+It traces the history of electro-radiology through to medical imaging in Montpellier, from its origins in 1896 through the 2000s.
+In this book,youwill find both the broader history, as told by those who shaped it and richly illustrated, and the personal stories, as told by those who lived through it, complete with images and anecdotes.

-So there will be something for everyone, giving everyone a chance to explore the history of their city and their college in a whole new way!
+So there will be something for everyone—enough to let everyone explore the history of their city and their college in a new way!

 To experience or relive this evening, you can find it below:

 In 2020, the Faculty of Medicine celebrates its 800th anniversary.
-To kick off the celebrations, discover the most valuable works from the historic medical library in a special exhibition titled: “Books and People: The Birth of the Montpellier School of Medicine Library.”
-Discover numerous rare books in the Tekné Makré rooms of the Historic Building, from September 21 to November 9.
+To kick off the celebrations, discover the most valuable works from the historic medical library during a special exhibition titled: “Books and People: The Birth of the Montpellier School of Medicine Library.”
+Come see numerous rare and collectible books in the Tekné Makré rooms of the Historic Building from September 21 to November 9.

-From Henri Haguenot to the collector Xavier Atger, via Chaptal, Prunelle, and Barthez, the richness of Montpellier’s medical library is also a testament to the great humanists who built it up beginning in the second half of the 18th century.
-Through personal donations, bequests, purchases, and revolutionary confiscations, this encyclopedic collection reflects a strong commitment to making available to doctors, students, and the general public “the best works written on each subject” (Prunelle).
+From Henri Haguenot to collector Xavier Atger, via Chaptal, Prunelle, and Barthez, the richness of Montpellier’s medical library is also a testament to the great humanists who built it beginning in the second half of the 18th century.
+Whether through personal donations, bequests, purchases, or revolutionary confiscations, this encyclopedic collection reflects a strong commitment to making available to doctors, students, and the general public “the best works written on each subject” (Prunelle).

 An exceptional heritage collection

-Medieval and modern manuscripts, incunabula, books, journals, theses… This exhibition offers a chance to discover the rare and diverse items held in these collections: the Montpellier Songbook, Charlemagne’s Psalter, Arnaud de Villeneuve’s Treatise on Wine, works by Hippocrates and Galen, and Redouté’s Liliaceae… So many treasures for the public to discover.
-An essential reminder of a humanistic and encyclopedic vision of knowledge, of which these works remain magnificent testaments to this day.
+Medieval and modern manuscripts, incunabula, books, journals, theses… This exhibition offers visitors the chance to discover the rare and highly diverse items in these collections: the Montpellier Songbook, Charlemagne’s Psalter, Arnaud de Villeneuve’s *Treatise on Wine*, works by Hippocrates and Galen, and Redouté’s *Liliaceae*… These are all treasures that the public can discover.
+They serve as an essential reminder of a humanistic and encyclopedic vision of knowledge, to which these works remain magnificent testaments even today.

-Guided tours
+Guided Tours

 • Thursday, October 3, at 12 p.m.: by Elizabeth Denton, co-curator of the exhibition

-• Tuesday Tuesday, October 15 at 1:00 p.m. : by Elizabeth Denton and Pascaline Todeschini, co-curators of the exhibition
+• Tuesday October 15 at 1:00 p.m. : by Elizabeth Denton and Pascaline Todeschini, co-curators of the exhibition

 No registration required; the event will take place at the historic building of the School of Medicine.
-Please meet in the courtyard, in front of the Tekné Makré exhibition halls.
+Meet on the ground floor, in front of the Tekné Makré exhibition halls.

 “Books and People: The Birth of the School of Medicine Library,” September 21–November 9.
-Historic building of the School of Medicine, 2 Rue de l’École de Médecine.
+Historic building of the School of Medicine, 2 rue de l’école de médecine.
 Tuesday through Saturday, 1:00 p.m. to 5:30 p.m.

 FacMedMtp-BH

-This Wednesday, September 11, 2019, tune in to France 3 in the evening for a segment from the show “Des Racines et des Ailes” featuring the Hérault department!
+This Wednesday, September 11, 2019, tune in to France 3 in the evening for a segment from the show “Des Racines et des Ailes” on the Hérault department!
 Among other things, you’ll see the Faculty of Medicine, a leading center for medical education for nearly 800 years…

-"Des Racines et des Ailes," a 119-minute film produced by 3e Oeil Production and directed by Arcadie Varlamoff-Kouchner and Franck Dhelens.
+*Des Racines et des Ailes*, a 119-minute film produced by 3e Oeil Production and directed by Arcadie Varlamoff-Kouchner and Franck Dhelens.
 Airs Wednesday, September 11, at 9:00 p.m.
 Available for on-demand viewing after the broadcast here.